lunarmodules/Penlight/doc/manual/06-data.md

     Hello dolly<br/>
     HTML is <b>slack</b><br/></body>]])

-That is, all tags are converted to lowercase, and some elements like `br` are properly closed.
+That is, all tags are converted to lowercase, and empty HTML elements like `br` are properly closed; attributes do not need to be quoted.

+Also, DOCTYPE directives and comments are skipped.
+For truly badly formed HTML, this is not the tool for you!